Vict0r-Git/DevOps-group3/use-cases/use-case-26.md

 ## MAIN SUCCESS SCENARIO
 1. The request from analyst is received
-2. The lists of population of a region from the database are fetched
+2. The lists of population of the world from the database are fetched
 3. All fetched data are sorted.
 4. The data is displayed to the analyst

 ## SCHEDULE
 Due Date: 2/2/2024